TheRomanXpl0it/ctfbox/README.md

 - Infrastructure Setup: Uses Docker Compose for easy setup and management of the infrastructure.
 - Extensible: Easily add new services, checkers, and exploits.

+## Developing services
+Developing services to use for the A/D is just as important as the infrastructure itself, each service comes with one or more checker depending on the number of flag stores.
+To develop your own checker please refer to the `howto.md` within the `gameserver/checkers` directory.

 ## Credits

+- https://github.com/domysh For designing and devoloping this whole infra
 - https://github.com/cmspam/incus-docker/ For the incus docker setup
 - https://ad.cyberchallenge.it/rules for the rules and the infrastructure design